CQCL/phir/phir_spec_qasm.md

 ## Comments

 All entries in PHIR, whether instructions or blocks, adopt the dictionary format `{...}`.
-One can intersperse comments in the form of `{"comment": str }` that are inserted into a sequence of operations/blocks `[{...}, ...]`
+One can intersperse comments in the form of `{"//": str }` that are inserted into a sequence of operations/blocks `[{...}, ...]`

 ## General operation structure